 - Save and enjoy your custom report dashboard

-How to Optimize Microsoft Dynamics 365
+3 Ways to Optimize Microsoft Dynamics 365

-A repetitive, manual task should be automated — end of story.
+A repetitive, manual task should be automated — end of the story.
 The margin of human error is high, with over 118 mistakes per person per year on average, and the total cost of data error in 2016 hit $3.1 trillion in damages.
 Manual processes are also an easy entryway for fraud.
 Whether it's a local company with a small finance department or a multinational conglomerate with global financial operations, it's difficult to scale when the cost of invoice processing is high and the resources to do so are higher.

 - "Pay Now" functionality for lower DSO and a better customer experience